prafulc/DT-Development/React-Simple-App/README.md

 Important points, that should be take care
-- You have to install redex in you machine and also install its complementary packages if needed.
+- You have to install react packages in you machine and also install its complementary packages if needed.

 	```javascript
 	meteor create React-simple-app